corsairmarks/more_standard_districts/mod/README.md

     * Update German localisation by Lucanoria
     * Update Polish localisation by Gatzek
     * Could use assistance with Russian and Simplified Chinese
+* 3.0.0 Update for Stellaris version 3.3.0 "Libra" - integrate underlying changes from the base game
+    * Add Ecclesiastical Districts for Spiritualists -these districts replace Administrative Districts and offer a mix of Priests, Death Priests and Mortal Initiates, and/or Managers based on your civics
+    * Leisure Districts are for Entertainers and Duelists only
+    * Administrative Districts replace Bureaucrats with Managers for megacorps
+    * Switched the color on all the flavors of admin districts to light blue
+    * Add bureau colony automation plans for Hive and Machine Intelligence empires
+    * All colony automation already overwritten by this mod now prioritizes the Posthumous Employment Center over Robot Assembly Plants
+    * Use the new `script_values` feature to dynamically weight the bureau colony type based on how many unity jobs and buildings are present

 ## Source Code